Marc-Berg/node-red-contrib-iobroker/README.md

 - **Click on "Upload a .tgz file"** and select the downloaded .tgz file.
 - **Wait for the installation to complete** and restart Node-RED if prompted.

+## Configuration and Authentication

+### Authentication Methods

+The nodes support two authentication methods:

+#### 1. No Authentication (Default)
+For ioBroker installations without authentication requirements:
+- Leave **Username** and **Password** fields empty in the configuration node
+- The connection will be established without authentication
+- Works with default ioBroker installations

+#### 2. OAuth2 Authentication
+For secured ioBroker installations with user authentication:
+- Enter your **Username** and **Password** in the configuration node
+- The nodes will automatically handle OAuth2 token requests
+- Supports automatic token refresh and re-authentication
+- Uses the standard ioBroker authentication endpoint (`/oauth/token`)

+### Server Configuration

+1. **Create a new iob-config node:**
+   - **Name:** Give your configuration a descriptive name
+   - **ioBroker Host:** Enter the hostname or IP address (e.g., `iobroker.local` or `192.168.1.100`)
+   - **ioBroker Port:** Enter the WebSocket port (see [WebSocket Connection](#websocket-connection) section)
+   - **Username:** (Optional) Enter username for authenticated connections
+   - **Password:** (Optional) Enter password for authenticated connections

+2. **Authentication Setup:**
+   - **For no-auth mode:** Leave username and password empty
+   - **For OAuth2 mode:** Enter valid ioBroker credentials

+### Authentication Troubleshooting

+#### Common Authentication Issues:

+1. **"Invalid username or password"**
+   - Verify credentials in ioBroker admin interface
+   - Check if the user account is enabled
+   - Ensure the user has appropriate permissions

+2. **"OAuth endpoint not found"**
+   - Check if authentication is enabled in ioBroker
+   - Verify the correct port is being used
+   - Ensure the web adapter is properly configured

+3. **"Access forbidden - check user permissions"**
+   - User account exists but lacks necessary permissions
+   - Grant appropriate rights in ioBroker user management
+   - Check if user belongs to required groups

+#### Authentication Status Monitoring:

+Send a message with `msg.topic = "status"` to any node to get detailed connection information including:
+- Authentication status
+- Connection state
+- Server details
+- Token validity (for OAuth2)

 ## Usage

 1. **Drag and drop** the nodes into your flow.